cyrraz/plothist/docs/basics/variable_registry.rst

 Add variable properties
 -----------------------

-You can also add new plotting properties to the variable by using the ``update_variable_registry`` and a custom dictionnary:
+You can also add new plotting properties to the variable by using the ``update_variable_registry`` and a custom dictionary:

 .. code-block:: python